 In 2012 Hurricane Sandy hit the eastern and southern sides of Jersey City hard when Candice helped found and run Jersey City Sandy Recovery.
 For her leadership skills in harnessing the efforts of over 800 volunteers to serve over 2,500 families in need, Candice was recognized by Glamour Magazine and was honored at Glamour’s Women of the Year 2012 Awards.

 Candice received her undergraduate degree in Computer Information Systems from Georgia State University and her Master’s in Business Administration from New York University’s Stern School of Business.
 She began her career as a computer programmer at MetLife.
-Later she focused on both program and product management at WebMD and in the start up world.
-Currently living in New York City, Candice is a Senior Director of Digital Commerce at SAP.
+Later she focused on both program and product management at WebMD and in the start-up world.
+Currently living in New York City, Candice is a Vice President of Digital Commerce at SAP.